Set up an iOS or iPadOS device in Shared Device Mode

 • Complete the user login steps (1-4) in the IDmelon Authenticator app according to the previous section.

-• Once the user logs in, go through the MSAL prompts by selecting the Continue and Next buttons.
-MSAL login MSAL login MSAL login MSAL login
+• After the user logs in, the MSAL prompt appears.
+Paste the user’s email, click Next, and then select Continue.
+MSAL login MSAL login

 • Move the app to the background.